Quebeker/Sun/README.md

-This is my first version of my first ever code/APP that I made with 10 hours of learning Python with Pycharm.
+This is the first version of my inaugural application, which I developed after dedicating 10 hours to learning Python with PyCharm.

-I will love to be a coder and learn more.
+I aspire to become a proficient coder and am eager to expand my knowledge.

-This APP do:
+This application has the following features:

-1. Show live pictures extracted form a website.
+- Displays live images extracted from a website.
-2. Have different picture selector.
-(Live pictures)
+- Includes a selector for different live images.
-3. Give refresh time option and refresh button.
+- Provides an option to set a refresh time and a refresh button.
-4. Zoom in/out
+- Allows for zooming in and out.

-To be honest my problem was to make sure the picture don't affect the down widget but I have difficulty doing it I will upload version 2.0 so it is 100% perfect at all time.
+To be honest, I encountered a challenge ensuring that the image does not affect the widget below it.
+I had some difficulty resolving this, but I plan to address it in version 2.0 to ensure the application is flawless at all times.

-But I liked that it gave more place to see the picture due to zoom in/out option.
+One aspect I appreciated was that the zoom in/out feature provided more space to view the image.

 Quebeker